End-to-end support for the No Surprises Act

 The NSA also covers claims related to non-emergency services when they are provided at an in-network facility by an out-of-network provider.

-The new law takes effect for health plan years beginning on or after January 1, 2022.
+The new law is effective for health plan years beginning on or after January 1, 2022.

 QPA is a term introduced by the No Surprises Act (NSA).
 It is the plan’s median contracted rate for a specific service in the same geographic region within the same insurance market — the middle amount in an ascending or descending list of contracted rates, adjusted for market consumer price index in urban areas (CPIU).
-It’s important because it will be a key factor during the arbitration process if a provider does not agree with the payor’s initial payment, negotiations are unsuccessful and the Independent Dispute Resolution process is invoked.
+It’s important because it is one of the factors considered during the arbitration process if a provider does not agree with the payor’s initial payment, negotiations are unsuccessful and the Independent Dispute Resolution process is invoked.
 In most cases, the member cost share is based on QPA rather than the allowed amount.
+QPA is also used to determine member cost share.

 Payors and providers go to arbitration under the NSA when they cannot agree on the amount of a payment for the providers’ services.
 Before bringing a case to arbitration, the parties must try to negotiate a settlement on their own.
 Either party has up to 30 days after the payor makes an initial payment to begin the negotiation process, and the negotiation must be open for at least 30 days.
 If the two sides can’t negotiate a settlement, either party can initiate the independent dispute resolution (IDR) process, also known as arbitration.